wlbrough/portfolio-source-docpad/src/render/posts/setting-up-mockgoose-with-angular-fullstack.html.md

 ---
-layout: "default"
+layout: "post"
 date: 2015-10-01
 hasCode: true
+title: "Setting up mockgoose with angular-fullstack"
 ---

-## Setting up mockgoose with angular-fullstack

 I’m using the Yeoman angular-fullstack generator for a MEAN project that I’m working on and I wanted to be able to mock the database connection for quicker